cobeyerrett/arc-windowsattest/README.md

 ---|---
 [attestArcServers.ps1](./attestArcServers.ps1) | Main powershell file to attest the Windows Software Assurance for Azure Arc connected machines
-[query.kusto](./query.kusto) | The kusto (KQL) query to obtain the Arc-enabled Windows servers to attest
+[query.kusto](./query.kusto) | The kusto (KQL) query to obtain the Arc-enabled Windows servers to attest [verifySAattestation.kusto](./verifySAattestation.kusto) | The kusto (KQL) query to verify the Arc-enabled Windows servers have been attested